ATTENTION

 Spectator Rules and Safety Regulations

 Keep your head up!
-Rocketry is an inherently dangerous activity – objects often fall from the sky, sometimes at a very high speed.
-We have rules and procedures to make this activity safe for everyone as possible, but bad things can happen if the rules are not followed.
+Rocketry is an inherently dangerous activity.
+Objects often fall from the sky, sometimes at very high speed.
+We have rules and procedures to make this activity as safe as possible for everyone, but bad things can happen if the rules are not followed.

 - Check in at Registration as soon as you arrive and sign the ROC Agreement and Liability Release Form to indicate understanding and acceptance of the risk and liability.
 Copies are available onsite.

-- Please stay behind the coned or roped flight line barrier, and please do not set up your chairs etc. at the barrier.
+- Please stay behind the coned or roped flight line barrier, and please do not set up your chairs or other items at the barrier.

 - The safety zone extends 100′ south of the flight line.
-No sitting in chairs or on the ground, or operating wheeled vehicles (cars, ATVs, bicycles, tricycles, etc) in this area.
+No sitting in chairs or on the ground, and no operating wheeled vehicles such as cars, ATVs, bicycles, or tricycles in this area.

-- If the LCO announces a flight as a “Heads Up” flight, that means get on your feet and pay attention until the rocket’s recovery device deploys, or until the rocket is on/in the ground.
+- If the LCO announces a flight as a “Heads Up” flight, that means get on your feet and pay attention until the rocket’s recovery device deploys or the rocket is on or in the ground.

 - If you are away from the pad area and cannot hear the public address speakers, please tune your FM radio to 90.1 MHz to monitor LCO announcements.

-- Park your car behind the line marked on the lakebed, and please do not park in any areas designated for vendors or for launch administration.
-If there are no lines marked (at some small monthly events) ensure you are 100′ south of the flight line and not in the center aisle between the LCO table and portable toilets.
+- Park your car behind the line marked on the lakebed, and please do not park in any areas designated for vendors or launch administration.
+If there are no lines marked, as may be the case at some smaller monthly events, ensure you are 100′ south of the flight line and not in the center aisle between the LCO table and the portable toilets.

-- RVs and motor homes must park in the second row or further south.
+- RVs and motor homes must park in the second row or farther south.

-- Please drive 3 mph as you approach the launch area, and within the launch area.
-A vehicle moving any faster can raise a surprising amount of very annoying dust!
+- Please drive 3 mph as you approach the launch area and within the launch area.
+A vehicle moving faster can raise a surprising amount of very annoying dust.

 - Please use only the provided toilet facilities.
 Please do not throw trash into the toilets.
-Human waste, toilet paper, and sanitary products only please.
+Human waste, toilet paper, and sanitary products only.

 - Please keep control of your trash and carry it off the lakebed when you leave.

-- Please keep your children, friends, and family under control and be sure they understand these rules.
+- Please keep your children, friends, and family under control and make sure they understand these rules.

-- You may pick up or move another fliers rocket that has landed only under the following conditions:
+- You may pick up or move another flyer’s rocket only under the following conditions:

 - You have the owner’s permission to do so.

-- If you are a long distance away, and the rocket is undamaged, and no one appears to be looking for it, you may carefully bring it back to the registration table; if the rocket is damaged, please note the location and report it to the registration table.
+- If you are a long distance away, the rocket is undamaged, and no one appears to be looking for it, you may carefully bring it back to the Registration table.

-- If the rocket is being dragged by the wind, please carefully stop the rocket and place the parachute under its body tube or nose cone, and note the location and report it to the registration table
+- If the rocket is being dragged by the wind, please carefully stop it, place the parachute under its body tube or nose cone, note the location, and report it to the Registration table.

 - If you find a reloadable motor casing that has been ejected from a rocket, wait until it has cooled off and bring it back to the Registration table.

-- The use of drones, R/C aircraft, UAVs, RC Gliders and any similar non rocket powered flying device anywhere at the event at any time is expressly prohibited.
-This exclusion does not apply to rocket powered RC gliders that are flown from the range in accordance with the NAR Rocket Powered Glider Safety Code.
+- The use of drones, R/C aircraft, UAVs, RC gliders, and any similar non-rocket-powered flying device anywhere at the event at any time is expressly prohibited.
+This exclusion does not apply to rocket-powered RC gliders flown from the range in accordance with the NAR Rocket Powered Glider Safety Code.